HealthUpdatedDecember 29, 2025

-Getting the rising risk patient population under control
+High-risk patient management starts with getting the rising-risk patient population under control

-To help guard patients with exacerbating medical conditions against further decline, they must be armed with innovative tools, resources and care initiatives so they can take control of their health.
-The secret to more effective patient self-management?
-Engage, educate and empower.
+To help guard patients with exacerbating medical conditions against further decline, healthcare teams must arm them with innovative tools, resources, and care initiatives that help them engage, educate, and empower themselves on their own terms.

-As healthcare providers introduce more self-management techniques to prevent rising risk patient populations from becoming high risk, this infographic introduces three focus areas to improve patients’ long-term health outcomes and reduce healthcare costs.
+Healthcare providers are employing more self-management techniques to help prevent rising-risk patient populations from becoming high-risk.
+To support high-risk patient management, consider three focus areas to help improve patients’ long-term health outcomes and reduce healthcare costs.

-To succeed in today’s uncertain new world of value-based care, health systems must find the balance of ensuring the healthy remain well, while preventing patients in the “rising risk” segment from getting sicker.
-This delicate equilibrium can be achieved through innovative, proactive care management strategies that scale care delivery beyond traditional resources.
+To succeed in an environment of value-based reimbursements and increasing uncertainty, health systems must balance ensuring the healthy remain well with preventing patients in the “rising risk” segment from getting sicker.
+This delicate equilibrium of high-risk patient management can be achieved through innovative, proactive care management strategies that scale care delivery beyond traditional resources.

 Top rising-risk conditions